Urban Development Program - Overview

 Application Deadline is April 26, 2013, 5:00 pm

 We wish to recognize the following students who have received merit awards from the Society of Industrial and Office Realtors (SIOR) Canada.

-T. Kyle Mason and Emily Bent were each awarded $750 for the SIOR Award for Best Research Paper in Geog 3461 Land Use and Development Issues
+Forbes Gilbertson and Christine Mitchell were each awarded $750 for the SIOR Award for Best Research Paper in Geog 3461 Land Use and Development Issues

-Congratulations Thomas, Kyle and Emily, and thanks to SIOR for the generous support of Urban Development students!
+Congratulations Kyle, Forbes and Christine, and thanks to SIOR for the generous support of Urban Development students!
 The Society of Industrial and Office Realtors (SIOR) is the leading professional commercial and industrial real estate association, with more than 3,000 members in more than 630 cities in 29 countries.
 Real estate professionals who have earned the SIOR designation are recognized by corporate real estate executives, commercial real estate brokers, agents, lenders, and other real estate professionals as the most knowledgeable, experienced, and successful commercial real estate brokerage specialists in any market.

 Urban Development Program Career Event

 On Wednesday March 6 2013 the Urban Development Program organizes an event that will feature a number of UDP alumni who currently hold senior leadership and executive postitions in private and public sector organizations.
 Topics will include: how the Urban Development Program can secure you a career from undergrad; issues facing the Development and Real Estate Industries; why Urban Development at Western is industry leading; the current job market.